jkru3/digital-garden/content/navbar/nuggets of wisdom.md

 - You don't have to force yourself to not sleep in.
 Just always think of sleeping in from the context if the things that are important
 - We give up greatness in deference to comfort
 - I’m too tired to sleep
+# #technology
+## software
+- complexity is inversely proportional to number of lines of code
+## the engineering mindset
+- one of the weaknesses of engineers is that we find more joy in figuring things out for ourselves than asking for advice
+## staying focused
+- deep work is the highest-paid skill on the planet
 # #survival
 ## survival
 - the apocalypse is fun if you have the guns